Frequently Asked Questions: Current Students

 A: Yes.
 Your eligibility for aid is re-evaluated on an annual basis.
-You will need to complete both the CSS Profile and FAFSA (for domestic students only) each year.
-However, IDOC and the CSS Profile for noncustodial parents (if applicable) are only required the first year.
+You will need to complete both the CSS Profile and FAFSA each year by the April 15 priority deadline.
+The IDOC and the CSS Profile for noncustodial parents (if applicable) are only required the first year.

 Q: When are the applications due?